 Docker has been acclaimed as a revolution for the IT world.
-This open source project is already making a lot of changes on how developers and system administrators set up new server and web environments.
+This open source project is already making a lot of changes on how developers and system administrators set up a new server and web environments.
 If you never heard about Docker, I’ll try to explain it in a couple of lines with Wikipedia’s help:

 Docker is an open-source project that automates the deployment of applications inside software containers, providing that way an additional layer of abstraction and automatization of operating system–level virtualization on Linux.Docker uses resource isolation features of the Linux kernel such as cgroups and kernel namespaces to allow independent “containers” to run within a single Linux instance, avoiding the overhead of starting virtual machines.